This course is designed for people who are interested in a career in the travel and tourism industry.

 You will enjoy a broad range of activities within the course such as visits, guest speakers and use of facilities both on and off site.
 In addition to these units, you will study the Essential Skills of Communication, Application of Number and ICT.

 You will require 4 GCSEs at grades A*- D including Maths/Numeracy and English/Welsh, or completion of a full vocational programme at Level 1 which must also include GCSE Maths/Numeracy & English/Welsh at grades A*-D or equivalent such as Level 1 ESW Communications and Application of Number.
-Learners on this course need to have satisfactory clearance with the Disclosure and Barring Service.

 You will be invited to attend an interview, and will undertake an assessment in literacy and numeracy to establish any support required.